University of Minnesota Administrative Policy

 Custodian of Education Records

 Bring Board of Regents Policy: Student Education Records and other pertinent federal and state laws to the attention of all people who have access to student records.
-Respond to requests by student to amend an educational record.
+Respond to requests by students to amend an educational record.

 Vice Provost & Chancellors